 There is a wide variety of materials, sizes, styles and applications for tile.
 The only limit for a design using tile is your imagination.
 Here, you’ll learn the differences in varieties of tiles including Ceramic, Porcelain, Glass and Natural Stone.
 FLOOR360 provides installation services by professionals who specialize in tile installation for all surfaces including floors, showers, kitchen backsplashes, bathroom backsplashes, fireplaces or tile accent walls.
+CAD drawings are generated to accurately total the amount of tile required and reduce the amount of waste.
+CAD drawings also provide a precise depiction of the design and layout sized exactly to fit your space or surface.
 The latest trend in tile is creatively placing it on an accent wall.
 There is an array of wood-look tile colors and shapes to choose from and install on an accent wall.
 Please visit our Photo Gallery to see more examples of tile design and uses.

 Ceramic Tile is available in many different shapes, sizes, colors, and finishes.
 Ceramic has become a popular choice in flooring due to the endless options in design and its low maintenance care.
 The photo above shows a monochromatic color scheme shower with ceramic tile on the floor and surrounding walls.
 It is great for anyone with allergies and is environmentally friendly.
 It is a mixture of clays and minerals that has been shaped, pressed, then fired at temperatures exceeding 2,000 degrees (F), resulting in a hard surface.
 The protective glaze that is applied before firing gives the ceramic tile added color and finish and makes it resistant to stains, odors, bacteria, and scratches.